-12 U.S. Hotels Every Beauty Enthusiast Must Visit
+13 US Hotels Every Beauty Enthusiast Must Visit

 The Woodstock Inn and Resort

-As soon as you walk into The Woodstock Inn's spa, you'll be calmed by their natural light, vaulted ceilings, and intimate therapy rooms.
-From treatments like the Body Melt Back Therapy to their Citrus Espresso Detox Body Scrub, your experience will be nothing short of what you need after long months of non-stop work.
+As soon as you walk into the Woodstock Inn's spa, you'll be calmed by its natural light, vaulted ceilings and intimate therapy rooms.
+From treatments like the Body Melt Back Therapy to its Citrus Espresso Detox Body Scrub, your experience will be nothing short of what you need after long months of nonstop work.

-14 The Green, Woodstock, Vermont 05091
+14 the Green, Woodstock, Vermont 05091

 Photo: